in-toto/attestation/spec/v1.0-draft/resource_descriptor.md

 `uri` _[ResourceURI], optional_

 > A URI used to identify the resource or artifact globally.
->
-> When a `digest`cannot be computed for the resource or artifact, the
-> producer MUST set this field.
+> This field is REQUIRED unless either `digest` or `content` is set.

 `digest` _[DigestSet], optional_

 > A set of cryptographic digests of the contents of the resource or artifact.
+> This field is REQUIRED unless either `uri` or `content` is set.
 >
 > When known, the producer SHOULD set this field to denote an immutable
 > artifact or resource.
-The producer and consumer must agree on acceptable
+The producer and consumer SHOULD agree on acceptable
 > algorithms.

 `content` _base64-encoded bytes, optional_

 > The contents of the resource or artifact.
+> This field is REQUIRED unless either `uri` or `digest` is set.
 >
 > The producer MAY use this field in scenarios where including the contents
 > of the resource/artifact directly in the attestation is deemed more
 > efficient for consumers than providing a pointer to another location.
 To
 > maintain size efficiency, the size of `content` SHOULD be less than 1KB.
 >
-> The producer and consumer must agree on the semantics.
+> The semantics are up to the producer and consumer.
 The `uri` or
 > `mediaType` MAY be used by the producer as hints for how consumers should
 > parse `content`.